Contactless Payment in Barcelona (Credit & Debit Cards, Google Pay, Apple Pay & Samsung Pay)

 Is contactless payment safe in Barcelona?

-The theory is that, in crowded places such as the metro, thieves could simply mingle with the crowds and use an electronic “data sniffing” device to record the data stored on all the contactless cards and smartphones which come within ten centimetres of them.
+The theory is that, in crowded places such as the metro, thieves could mingle with the crowds and use an electronic “data sniffing” device to record the data stored on all the contactless cards and smartphones which come within ten centimetres of them.

 Leave a comment